hlovatt/tag2ver/README.md

   * Must be a single increment from previous git tag version, unless ``-f`` option given.

-  * If PyPi used must be at least one increment from PyPI version (``-f`` not considered for PyPI version comparison).
+  * If PyPI used must be at least one increment from PyPI version (``-f`` not considered for PyPI version comparison).

   * Use: ``<tag2ver dir>.tag2ver.py -f 0.0.0 "Add initial tag and version."``